 (cover art by Madara Mason)

-Catafalque was selected by Erica Dawson as winner of the 2017 Richard Wilbur Book Award and was recently published by the University of Evansville Press in July 2018.
+Catafalque was selected by Erica Dawson as winner of the 2017 Richard Wilbur Book Award and was published by the University of Evansville Press in July 2018.
 Previously, Catafalque was a finalist for the Diode Editions Book Award, a semi-finalist for The Word Works’ Tenth Gate Prize, and a distinguished mention for the July 2016 open reading period at Tupelo Press.

 You can purchase a copy exclusively on Amazon.